Go Back

 Cuisine: Japanese

-Category: Quick, Rice Dishes, Traditional, Vegan
+Category: Plant-Based, Quick, Rice Dishes, Traditional

 Keyword: rice, tea

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.

 QR Code linking back to recipe